hiroshi-teramoto/mixed_module/example_codimension_transverse_fold.md

 In the subsequent lines, $\eta$ in the paper (See 2.
 Setting in the paper) is computed for the given X[1], X[2], and X[3].
 For example, if $X[1] \cap X[2] = X[3]$ holds, then eta[1,2] = 3.

 Ideals $E$ and $N$ specify the entire range of parameters $V(E) \setminus V(N)$ in which comprehensive standard system is computed.
+Since the ideals are supposed to specify parameter ranges, they should only contain parameters as variables.
 If you want to compute a comprehensive standard system for all the parameter range, set

 ```Singular
 ideal E = 0; // zero ideal